Signs You Are Dating a Man Child and How to Handle It

 An adult should be able to handle personal and financial matters themselves.
 But a man-child still relies on their parents to deal with problems and make decisions.

-Whenever Jim faces something difficult like car trouble or deciding on a career move, his first instinct is always to call his parents.
+When Jim faces something tough, like car trouble or a career decision, he immediately calls his parents.
+That’s always his first instinct.
 He’ll even ask them to help out with money instead of figuring it out himself.

 This just shows he isn’t capable of adult independence and still depends on his mom and dad.
 It puts a lot of pressure on our relationship.